LunarWatcher/se-data-dump-transformer/README.md

 Note that the transformer pipeline is executed separately; see the transformer section below.

+No other formats than .7z are supported at this time, but are planned for some point in the future.

 #### Execution time

 One of the major downsides with the way this project functions is that it's subject to Cloudflare bullshit.
 This means that the total time to download is `(combined size of data dumps) / (internet speed) + (rate limiting) + (navigation overhead) + (time to solve captchas)`.
 While navigation overhead and rate limiting (hopefully) doesn't account for a significant share of time, it can potentially be significant.
 It's certainly a slower option than archive.org's torrent.

 ## Using the transformer